Landing craft

 The Soviet-built PTS-M is an unarmoured, fully tracked landing craft that was designed to transport troops or equipment inland.

-Landing craft are small and medium seagoing watercraft, such as boats and barges, used to convey a landing force (infantry and vehicles) from the sea to the shore during an amphibious assault.
-The term excludes landing ships, which are larger.
+Landing craft are small and medium seagoing watercraft, such as boats and barges, used to convey a landing force (such as infantry and its vehicles) from the sea to the shore during an amphibious assault.
+The term excludes landing ships, which are larger, and smaller craft, such as paddled soft-bottomed rubber rafts.
 Production of landing craft peaked during World War II, with a significant number of different designs produced in large quantities by the United Kingdom and United States.

 Because of the need to run up onto a suitable beach, World War II landing craft were flat-bottomed, and many designs had a flat front, often with a lowerable ramp, rather than a normal bow.
 This made them difficult to control and very uncomfortable in rough seas.
-The control point (too rudimentary to call a bridge on LCA and similar craft) was normally at the extreme rear of the vessel, as were the engines.
-In all cases, they were known by an abbreviation derived from the official name rather than by the full title.
+The helm (too rudimentary to call a bridge on the smaller craft) was normally at the extreme rear of the vessel, with the notable exception of the LCA, where an armoured box was provided.
+In all cases, WWII landing craft were known by an abbreviation derived from the official name rather than by the full title.

 History

-In the days of sail, the ship's boats were used as landing craft.
-These utility boats were sufficient, if inefficient, in an era when Marines were effectively light infantry, participating mostly in small-scale campaigns in far-flung colonies against less well-equipped indigenous opponents.
+Ship's boats were used as landing craft in the days of sail.
+These utility boats were sufficient in an era when marines were effectively light infantry which engaged mostly in small-scale engagements against enemy forces and settlements, often in far-flung colonies and against less well-equipped indigenous opponents.

+Predecessors

+Barges redesigned as landing craft were used by Álvaro de Bazán, Marquis of Santa Cruz during the conquest of the Azores in 1583.
+They were assisted in their movement by galleys, which also assisted two heavy galleasses brought to cover the landing with their firepower.

 In order to support amphibious operations during the landing in Pisagua (1879) by carrying significant quantities of cargo, and landing troops directly onto an unimproved shore, the Government of Chile built flat-bottomed landing craft, called Chalanas.
 They transported 1,200 men in the first landing and took on board 600 men in less than 2 hours for the second landing.